nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/optional-features.md

 **Podcaster** optionally provides a `readableDate` filter, to match `readableDuration` and `readableSize`.
 It transforms a date into a localised string, which usually includes weekday, day of month, month and year.

-To make **Podcaster** provide this filter, pass a locale string as one of the options when you're adding the plugin to your config file.
+To make **Podcaster** provide this filter, pass a locale string as the `readableDateLocale` option when you're adding the plugin to your config file.
 In English, the two most common locale strings are `'en-GB'` and `'en-US'`.

 ## `pageTitle` attribute

-**Podcaster** also supplies a `pageTitle` attribute, which will consist of the title of the page, a separator, and the title of the site.
+**Podcaster** can also supply a `pageTitle` attribute, which will consist of the title of the page, a separator, and the title of the site.
 It can be used in the `<title>` tag in the `<head>` of a page, and it might also be useful in a page's Open Graph data.
 Like this:

 ```html
 <head>